 Here's how the Foley food mill (below) works.
 They cost about $30.

-to pick them out, but they'd probably form a trade labor union.
+It works well for blackberries, not so well for raspberries, and no one tries to remove strawberry seeds (they're so small).
+I suppose you could train monkeys to pick them out, but they'd probably form a trade labor union.
 But I digress..

 Step 4 b - Mush the berries - if you did not deseed them

 If you decided not to remove the seeds, then you just mush the blackberries up a bit - not completely crushed, but mostly.
 Most people seem to like large chunks of fruit but crushing them releases the natural pectin so it can thicken.
-You'll need about 6 cups, mushed up.
+You will need about 6 cups, mushed up.

 Step 5 - Measure out the sugar